rudeboybert/MATH116/_posts/2016-12-05-4_intro_to_regression.md

     + Confidence intervals in general
     + Correlation coefficient
 * Lec32 <a href = "{{ site.baseurl }}/assets/LC/linear_regression.html" target = "_blank">learning check discussion</a>
-    + Chalk Talk based off of
+    + Chalk talk interpreting all aspects of regression output
+    + In particular the importance of the slope parameter